 In view of the wide variety of factors considered by Motor Cargo's board of directors in connection with its evaluation of the offer and the complexity of such matters, Motor Cargo's board of directors did not consider it practical to, nor did it attempt to, quantify, rank or otherwise assign relative weights to the specific factors it considered in reaching its decision.
-In addition, Motor Cargo's board of directors did not undertake to determine specifically whether any particular factor (or any aspect of any particular factor) was favorable or unfavorable to its ultimate determination, but rather conducted a discussion of the factors described above, including asking questions of Motor Cargo's management and legal and financial advisors, and reached a general consensus that the offer is advisable and fair to and in the best interests of the shareholders of Motor Cargo.
-In considering the factors described above, individual members of Motor Cargo's board of directors may have given different weight to different factors.
+In addition, Motor Cargo's board of directors did not undertake to determine specifically whether any particular factor (or any aspect of any particular factor) was favorable or unfavorable to its ultimate determination, but rather conducted a discussion of the factors described above, including asking questions of Motor Cargo's management and legal and financial advisors, and reached a general consensus that the offer is advisable and fair to and in the best interests of the shareholders of Motor Cargo's board of directors may have given different weight to different factors.

-A summary of Morgan Keegan's report and opinion including the analyses performed, the bases and methods of arriving at such opinion and a description of Morgan Keegan's investigation and assumptions are disclosed in Item 4 of Motor Cargo's Solicitation/Recommendation Statement on Schedule 140-9, which was mailed to the shareholders of Motor Cargo with the preliminary prospectus and is incorporated by reference into this prospectus.
+A summary of Morgan Keegan's report and opinion including the analyses performed, the bases and methods of arriving at such opinion and a description of Morgan Keegan's investigation and assumptions are disclosed in Item 4 of Motor Cargo's Solicitation/Recommendation Statement on Schedule 14D-9, which was mailed to the shareholders of Motor Cargo with the preliminary prospectus and is incorporated by reference into this prospectus.
 Morgan Keegan's opinion is attached as Annex II to Motor Cargo's Schedule 14D-9 and is incorporated by reference into this prospectus.

 To Motor Cargo's knowledge, after reasonable inquiry, all of its executive officers, directors and their affiliates currently intend to tender all shares of Motor Cargo common stock that are held of record or are beneficially owned by them pursuant to the offer, other than the shares of Motor Cargo common stock, if any, held by such persons that, if tendered, could cause them to incur liability under Section 16(b) of the Exchange Act.
-Prior to the completion of the offer, executive officers and directors have indicated they may exercise options to purchase in the aggregate up to 229,000 shares of Motor Cargo common stock and sell the underlying shares in brokerage transactions.
-Mr. Tate, Chairman of the Board and Chief Executive Officer of Motor Cargo, and Mr. Friedland, Vice President and General Counsel of Motor Cargo, have entered into shareholder agreements with Union Pacific, pursuant to which they have agreed to tender all of their shares of Motor Cargo common stock in the offer.
+Prior to the completion of the offer, executive officers and directors have indicated they may exercise options to purchase in the aggregate up to 229,000 shares of Motor Cargo, and Mr. Friedland, Vice President and General Counsel of Motor Cargo, have entered into shareholder agreements with Union Pacific, pursuant to which they have agreed to tender all of their shares of Motor Cargo common stock in the offer.
 Mr. Tate and, subject to certain exceptions, Mr. Freidland have agreed to elect to receive only Union Pacific common stock for their shares of Motor Cargo common stock.